 There’s something truly special about indie games.
-Every year sees brilliant additions to the Switch and mobile platforms, full of stunning artwork, thoughtful stories, moving characters, and boundary-pushing gameplay.
+Every year sees brilliant additions of all genres, full of stunning artwork, thoughtful stories, moving characters, and boundary-pushing gameplay.
 These games not only prove that you don’t need a big label attached to you to show your worth whether you’re a green-thumbed witch or a possessed lamb.

 We’ve got a whole host of game recommendations if you’re looking for something new.
 Take a peep at our picks of the best gacha games, games like Minecraft, and free Switch games for affordable fun.

-Here are our picks of the very best indie games on Switch:
+Here are our picks of the very best indie games:

 Hades